yvishal519/Algorithms/algoexpert.io/questions/Water_Area.md

-## Single Cycle Check
+## Water Area

 #### Problem Statement

 You are given an array of integers.
-Each integer represents a jump of its value in the array.
-For instance, the integer 2 represents a jump of 2 indices forward in the array; the integer -3 represents a jump of 3 indices backward in the array.
-If a jump spills past the array's bounds, it wraps over to the other side.
-For instance, a jump of -1 at index 0 brings us to the last index in the array.
-Similarly, a jump of 1 at the last index in the array brings us to index 0.
-Write a function that returns a boolean representing whether the jumps in the array form a single cycle.
-A single cycle occurs if, starting at any index in the array and following the jumps, every element is visited exactly once before landing back on the starting index.

-`Sample input: [2, 3, 1, -4, -4, 2]
+Each non-zero integer represents the height of a pillar of width
+1. Imagine water being poured over all of the pillars and return the surface area of the water trapped between the pillars viewed from the front.
+Note that spilled water should be ignored.
+Refer to the rst minute of the video explanation below for a visual example.

+`Sample input: [0, 8, 0, 0, 5, 0, 0, 10, 0, 0, 1, 1, 0, 3]
-Sample output: True`
+Sample output: 48`

 #### Explanation